TeaCult/Shape-Function-Calculator/README.md

 ## Usage
 To use the scripts, simply change the degree parameter in the code to your desired value and run it in IPython or any IDE you prefer.
 Set the degree to your desired value: `degree = n  # Replace 'n' with the desired degree`

+##License
+This project is licensed under the MIT License - see the LICENSE file for details.

+Attribution Requirement:

+You are required to provide attribution to the original author in any use of this software.
+Please include the following:

+The original author's name: Gediz GÜRSU
+A link to the original repository: Shape Function Calculator An indication if changes were made.
+Example attribution:
+`This software uses code from Shape Function Calculator by Gediz GÜRSU (https://github.com/TeaCult/Shape-Function-Calculator).`

 ## Results for tethrahedral 4th degree Shape Functions: